cyle/testbot-slack/README.md

 Go to your Slack instance, go to Integrations, then Bot integrations, and make a new one.

 Grab that API key.
-Save it for the config file in a second.
+Copy it for use in the bot's config file in the next section.

-### Manually...
+### Install + Config

 Clone this repo, make sure you have `node` and `npm` installed!

 Edit the `package.json` with your name.

+Rename `config.sample.js` to `config.js` and edit it with your own config (your API key and the bot's name).

+### Manually...

+Go to the directory where you cloned this bot.
+[Make sure you have `node` installed.](nodejs.org)

 Run `npm install` to install dependencies.

-Rename `config.sample.js` to `config.js` and edit it with your own config.

 Run `node /path/to/bot.js /path/to/config.js` to get it running.
-Even if your config file is in the same directory as the bot, you still have to specify the relative path, i.e. `./config.js`.
+Even if your config file is in the same directory as the bot, you still have to specify the relative path, i.e. `node bot.js ./config.js`.

-Invite testbot to your channel!

 ### ... or with Docker